Crab-Stuffed Chicken Breasts

-Crab Stuffed Chicken Breasts are elegant enough for a dinner party yet easy enough for a weeknight!
+If you’re craving something a little special without a lot of fuss, these Crab-Stuffed Chicken Breasts deliver.
+Boneless chicken, a flavorful crab filling, and simple ingredients come together for a dinner that feels like a treat but is easy enough for a weeknight.
 Like my Crab-Stuffed Flounder, this easy recipe is the perfect date night dinner for two!

 - You’ll need to cut the chicken breasts to form a pocket for the filling.
 If you have time, partially freeze the chicken; it’s much easier to cut the pocket.

 - The filling comes together quickly.
-To make ahead, stuff the chicken ahead of time and refrigerate covered up to 24 hours.
+To make ahead, stuff the chicken and refrigerate, covered, up to 24 hours.
+Don’t dredge in the breadcrumbs until ready to bake so they don’t get soggy.

 - The best way to determine whether a protein (especially chicken) is thoroughly cooked is with a good meat thermometer.
 Keep in mind that because the filling is in contact with chicken, it too, must be cooked to a safe temperature of 165 degrees.